denschub/camo-rs/README.md

 - `x-frame-options: deny`
 - `x-xss-protection: 1; mode=block`

 Which will reduce the amount of things you can do with the proxied resources significantly.
 In addition, `camo-rs` filters responses by `content-type`.
 Administrators can set flags to allow `audio/*`, `image/*`, and `video/*` MIME types in the config.
 Other content types will be rejected. `camo-rs` will reject to proxy resources without a `content-type` headers set.
 While providing this header is not required by the spec, real-world observations show that the vast majority of servers do, at least for static files, correctly set the `content-type` header.
+If this behavior is not desired, a setting to bypass all `content-type` checks is available.

 ## Changes to request and response headers